 Referring Health Care Professionals are encouraged to use the appointments system and to discuss referrals with the duty Registrar, Medical Officer or Consultant.
 This may help to avoid unnecessary travel and to expedite the referral process.

 Teaching and Training

 The unit provides education and training to undergraduate and postgraduate students, including doctors specialising in paediatrics and paediatricians specialising in Ambulatory and Emergency Services.
-There is also a post graduate diploma in paediatric Ambulatory and Emergency Services through the African Paediatric Fellowship Programme at the University of Cape Town.
-These trainees spend one year training in the paediatric Ambulatory and Emergency unit.
+There is also a post graduate diploma in paediatric Clinical Emergency care through the African Paediatric Fellowship Programme at the University of Cape Town.
+These trainees spend one year training in the paediatric Ambulatory and Emergency services.
 The unit also provides supervision and mentorship to a number of post graduate students undertaking Masters or PhD projects.